mikepierce/enchiridion/README.md

 ### 16 Aug 2015
  - Added a feature to choose the translation at compile time with `make`.
-   For example, compiling with the command `make higginson` will compile Higginson's translation.
-The default translation is Carter's.

 ### 14 Aug 2015
  - Changed page dimensions to 6 by 9 inches for tablet.